kashif-nawaz/MPLS-Backbone-Class-of-Service-Use-Case/README1.md

 * Excess bandwidth allocation will be based on the configured value of the excess-rate.
 * If the excess-rate is configured for some queues but not for others, the queues without a configured excess rate will receive an excess rate of 1.
 * If no queues have an excess rate configured, the configured transmit rate will be used to calculate the excess rate.
 * In Juniper Trio  and BX (Express-5) chipsets EH traffic is served before EL traffic.

+#### Weighted Round Robin (WRR)
+In normal priority scheduling, each queue receives transmission resources according to its configured transmit-rate and buffer-size.
+If there is any excess bandwidth remaining after serving all queues, this bandwidth is distributed among the queues based on a weighted allocation.
+This distribution process is called Weighted Round Robin (WRR).
+In WRR, each forwarding queue is served in a round-robin fashion, but with weights applied according to their assigned resources, allowing for proportional distribution based on priority and resource allocation.

+This WRR method ensures that higher-priority or resource-intensive queues get a larger share of any leftover bandwidth, while lower-priority queues are still guaranteed their minimum resources, enhancing overall fairness and efficient use of network capacity.

 ### Temporal Buffer
 Every network vendor provides temporal buffer which helps  to alleviate congestion and enhance the overall performance of the network by temporarily storing packets during peak loads or when there are bursts of traffic.
 The temporal buffer dynamically allocates memory to accommodate incoming packets based on current traffic conditions.
 This allows for more efficient handling of transient traffic spikes.In Junos, the temporal buffer is configurable for each queue via the buffer-size parameter.
 We can calculate absolute value of buffer size for a physical interface using following formula.